 Not to be indelicate, but Anaïs Nin was basically the original cam girl.
-Delta Of Venus is a collection of fifteen erotic short stories that Nin originally wrote for the, shall we say, “personal use” of a “private collector” back in the 1940s.
+Delta Of Venus is a collection of fifteen erotic short stories that Nin originally wrote for the “personal use” of a “private collector” back in the 1940s.
 She was paid a dollar a page, after Henry Miller turned down the assignment at the generous rate of $100 per month; luckily, Nin earned enough to bankroll the smut Miller wrote with his “integrity” intact.
 The stories weren’t published until 1977, after Nin’s (and the “private collector”s) death.

 Feel free to scroll down if you want to get straight to the review, but I can’t resist the opportunity to give a bit of biographical detail about this oft-maligned trailblazer before I get started.
 Nin’s first book, a defense of D.H.
 Lawrence (yes, of Lady Chatterley’s Lover fame), was published in the 1930s.
 It made her a fixture on the literary scene, as did her vivacious personality and her boundless generosity.
 Still, she didn’t get the attention she deserved from mainstream readers and press until much, much later.
 Her exploits in literary erotica, as I mentioned, gave her the capacity to fund the work of the middle-aged, impoverished, would-be writer Miller; he went on to be lauded for books like Tropic Of Cancer, while Nin remained relatively unknown.
 She also funded the dreams of countless other down-on-their-luck male writers the same way.
 She made their careers possible, but effectively none of them saw fit to open any doors for her.
 Nin self-published four books, managed to sell a few others, but for the most part she was either mocked by critics or (worse) ignored.
 Today, she is best known for work she probably thought would never see the light of day: Delta Of Venus and, of course, her private journals (which were just as steamy).